 - They suffer frequent drop outs – If you put your phone in your pocket then one ear is likely to drop out during streaming.

-- You need another intermediary device to with anything except Apple devices – so no direct to phone streaming for all the Android and older flip phone users of the world.
+- You need another intermediary device to use it with anything except Apple devices – so no direct to phone streaming for all the Android and older flip phone users of the world.
 You are unable to hook these up to your laptop for Skype calls or watching Netflix.
 Neither can you use the built-in Bluetooth of your brand new Television set.
 You basically need adaptors for any Bluetooth sound source, except iPhone.

 - No hands-free calling – You need to hold the phone like you’re speaking on speaker phone as the call uses your phone’s microphone.
 This is not particularly legal when operating a vehicle.